ungood/graupel-1/README.md

 # Graupel-1 HAB

-Graupel-1 is a high altitude balloon (HAB), launched with the goal of reaching 100,000' altitude and capturing the entire flight on video.
+Graupel-1 is a high altitude balloon (HAB) mission, launched with the goal of reaching 100,000' altitude and capturing the entire flight on video.
 The project draws much of its inspiration from the [Edge Pro Weather Balloon Kit](https://www.highaltitudescience.com/products/eagle-pro-near-space-kit) by High Altitude Science, but with a more DIY approach.
 We are following the excellent tutorial on HABs by [Overlook Horizon](https://www.overlookhorizon.com/how-to-launch-weather-balloons/), and plan on flying the OLHZN flight computer for GPS, telemetry, and APRS tracking.

 This repository contains documentation and software supporting the launch.